carsonfarmer/blog/content/blog/switch-to-pelican.md

 * [Pelican Guide - Moving From WordPress and Initial Setup][pelican-guide]
 * [Yes, this blog is now powered by Pelican][powered-by-pelican]

-Once I got things working, I'll also start to think about some of the [points here], to make things even _more_ responsive and readable.
+Once I get things working, I'll also start to think about some of the [points here], to make things even _more_ responsive and readable.

 <p class="note right shadow">